PrajwalBambulkar/mavenn_project/README.md

-# BIDD Project – Jenkins Pipelines
+# BIDD – Jenkins Pipelines

 ## The BIDD project uses three separate Jenkins pipelines to manage build and deployment for different components: